jack2684/yalnix/checkpoint2/README.txt

 /src
-kernel_init.c:  used to set kernel data, init the vector, page table, registers, and enable the VM,  to start the kernel memory.c: used to init frams and  map pages to frames list.c: used to define the list data structure which used in memory.c traps.c: write the skeletal code of the trap_memory_handler function
+kernel_init.c: Initiate trap vectors and memory management (including page table building and frames mapping), implement SetKernelBrk memory.c: Memory management for paging, mapping traps.c: Write the skeletal code of the trap_memory_handler function list.c: used to define the list data structure which used in memory.c and some future purpose bitmap.c: used for memory.c, going to replace list.c at next checkpoint

 Future work:
 dlist.c